anderssandstrom/ecmc_target_muts_logger/README.md

 The signales are scaled in the FFT plugin to [mm].
 So the resulting spectra and rawdata is then also in [mm].
 By default the system samples data in 1kHz for 10 revs at 36/14 Hz speed (25714 values).

 ### GUI

+Note: Use ecmccomgui_py37 to activate python env for ecmccomgui

 The ecmccomgui can be used to view the FFT results: https://github.com/anderssandstrom/ecmccomgui